suxuekun/libpyiotcloud/README.md

        6. AWS_PINPOINT_ID
        7. AWS_PINPOINT_REGION

+### Docker

+        Overheads:
+        1. Networking: 100 microseconds slower which is neglible.
+           [Not ideal for time-sensitive forex or stock trading market]
+        2. Size: Dockers is lightweight.
+        3. CPU/RAM: Virtually none on Linux.
+        4. Learning: its easier than i thought, many documentations available [Linux familiarity is the overhead]

+        Advantages:
+        1. Automates installation and deployment [abstracts Linux knowledge requirements for installations/running]
+        2. Automates developer/QA testing
+           [anyone can reproduce and on their own Windows 7 machine using Docker Toolbox]
+        3. Simplifies maintenance and upgrade Dockerfile and Docker-compose file are basically Linux bash scripts But Dockerfile and Docker-compose file are very readable Easy to add/replace microservices in case needed

 ### Dockerfiles

 1. The platform has been divided into 5 microservices: rabbitmq, mongodb, webapp, nginx, notification_manager